Aider-AI/aider/aider/website/_posts/2024-08-26-sonnet-seems-fine.md

 # Sonnet seems as good as ever

-As part of developing aider, I benchmark it regularly and have noticed no degradation in its performance at code editing.
+As part of developing aider, I benchmark the top LLMs regularly.
+I have not noticed
+any degradation in Claude 3.5 Sonnet's performance at code editing.
 There has been a lot of speculation that Sonnet has been dumbed-down, nerfed or otherwise performing worse lately.
-Sonnet seems as good as ever.
+Sonnet seems as good as ever, at least when accessed via the API.

 Here's a graph showing the performance of Claude 3.5 Sonnet over time: